Skip to the content

 Co-founder of ThingsCon, a non-profit to advocate for a responsible IoT, global community of IoT practitioners, and event platform.

-Getting Tech Right, an independent research project that explores issues around how technology shapes our society and how to think about these issues better.
+Getting Tech Right, an independent research project about how to think better about the relationship between tech & society.

 Publication: Towards a European AI & Society Ecosystem